 Chair: State your point.

 Member A: My esteemed colleague has used the term “cream-faced loon” in referring to the mayor of Dinoville.
-Under Robert’s Rules of Order, insults are not allowed.
+Under Robert’s Rules of Order, insults are inappropriate.

 Chair: The point is well taken, and members will refrain from using this term.